 Identify the potential solutions to the problem and describe them in enough detail for the reader to understand.

-For instance, if the business case and proposed solution makes use of technology make sure explain how the technology is used and define the terms used in a glossary.
+For instance, if the business case and proposed solution makes use of technology, make sure to explain how the technology is used and define the terms used in a glossary.

 Since most problems have multiple solutions an option appraisal is often needed.
 This will explore the potential solutions and recommend the best option.